Patrick Wilson: Early stage and TV work

+Early film work

 In 2004, Wilson made his first film appearance in The Alamo, playing William B. Travis.
 That same year, he co-starred in the musical film The Phantom of the Opera as Viscount Raoul de Chagny.
 The following year, he starred alongside Elliot Page in the psychological thriller film Hard Candy, portraying a pedophile named Jeff Kohlver.

 In 2006, Wilson starred as Brad Adamson in Todd Field's Little Children.
 Also in 2006, he appeared in the Golden Globe Award-nominated Running with Scissors as Michael Shephard, which was directed by Ryan Murphy and produced by Brad Pitt.
 In 2007, he starred as Brian Callahan in the independent film Purple Violets, which was written and directed by Edward Burns.
 In 2008, he starred in Neil LaBute's Lakeview Terrace.

 Wilson played Dan Dreiberg / Nite Owl II in Zack Snyder's 2009 film adaptation of the graphic novel Watchmen, gaining 25 pounds for the role after filming flashback scenes as the slimmer Nite Owl II.
 This film reunited Wilson with his Little Children co-star, Jackie Earle Haley.
 On October 19, 2010, in Yankee Stadium, he sang "God Bless America" during the seventh-inning stretch of Game 4 of the American League Championship Series between the Texas Rangers and the New York Yankees.
 On November 20, 2010, in Yankee Stadium, he sang the United States National Anthem before the first football game in the new stadium, played between Army and Notre Dame.

+International breakthrough

 Wilson played the primary antagonist Lynch in 2010's The A-Team, and co-starred with Rose Byrne in James Wan's horror film Insidious.
 He returned for the latter film's sequel, Insidious: Chapter 2, which was released in 2013.
-In 2013, Wilson portrayed the famous paranormal investigator Ed Warren, alongside Vera Farmiga starring as his wife Lorraine, in the horror film The Conjuring.
+In 2013, Wilson portrayed the paranormal investigator Ed Warren, alongside Vera Farmiga starring as his wife Lorraine, in the horror film The Conjuring.
 The film was critically acclaimed, becoming one of the highest grossing horror films of all time.
 Wilson reprised the role in the film's sequel, The Conjuring 2, released on June 10, 2016.

 In January 2014, Wilson was announced to portray the lead role, Lou Solverson, in the second season of FX's anthology series Fargo.
 He was nominated for the 2015 Golden Globe Award for Best Actor – Miniseries or Television Film for his performance.
 In March 2014, Wilson was cast in an unspecified role in the Marvel Cinematic Universe film Ant-Man, but later left the film due to scheduling conflicts brought upon by multiple delays with the film's production.
 That same year, he was cast as Arthur O'Dwyer in the Western film Bone Tomahawk, opposite Kurt Russell and Matthew Fox.